UPPMAX/programming_formalisms/docs/project_start/analysis_design.md

     Focus on the risks  that are issues or unacceptable first.
     Then develop towards risks that are acceptable

-???- info "Requirements matrix to Feature list"
+???- info "Turning Requirements and Risk matrix into actionable Feature list"

-    Using the Requirements and risk matrix we can design a feature list these can be tracked using issues or project tab in Git or in a separate document the feature list describes how to solve a requirement in plain text english and with flowcharts
+    Using the Requirements and risk matrix we can design a feature list which can be tracked using issues or project tab in Git or in a separate document.
+The feature list describes how to solve a requirement in plaintext english and with flowcharts